-Jenny Gräf is a sound, video and performance artist who explores peripheral places and states through composition, improvisation and participatory works.
-In Gräf’s music and art she invokes immersion and rupture to explore changing perceptions of diegesis and space, formal choices rooted in a deep interest in social roles and behaviors.
+Jenny Gräf (US/DK) is a sound, video and performance artist who explores peripheral places and states through composition, improvisation and participatory works.
+In Gräf’s music and art she invokes immersion and rupture to explore changing perceptions of diegesis and space, formal choices rooted in a deep interest in social roles and behavior.

 Gräf uses the Tranoe, an analogue, touch sensitive analogue synthesizer designed for her by Peter Blasser, to process live vocals, guitar and percussion and to re-organize sound to present mutations of dominant themes in music.
 Blending non-static patterns with composed sequences her work blurs the lines between noise and song structure.
 Since 1996 she has been performing with MV Carbon as Metalux.
 Using processed sounds and open-ended scores, their music is experienced as a kind of sonic fiction.
 Other music collaborations include those with Chris Corsano (in Soliton), John Wiese, Twig Harper, Marcia Bassett and Chiara Giovando.